Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Introduction

-Patient screening is nowadays typically data-driven, guided by survival probabilities estimated by potentially complex models that factor diverse patient characteristics, including rich demographic information and clinical histories.
-A wide range of models are available to estimate survival probabilities.
-Classical covariate-based approaches include parametric models (e.g., exponential or Weibull) and the semi-parametric Cox proportional hazards model \citep{cox1972regression}.
-In large-scale datasets with high-dimensional covariates, more flexible machine-learning approaches \citep{bertsimas2020machine}—such as random survival forests \citep{Ishwaran2008}, deep neural networks \citep{katzman2018deepsurv}, or gradient-boosting models \citep{barnwal2022survival}—are often more effective for discriminating between lower- and higher-risk patients.
-However, all models have limitations: classical survival models rely on assumptions that may be difficult to verify in practice (e.g., parametric forms or proportional hazards), whereas machine-learning approaches are typically not designed to provide statistical guarantees.
-Therefore, it is not straightforward to extract well-calibrated screening rules from models used in practice.
+In modern clinical practice, patient screening is typically data-driven and guided by survival probabilities estimated from predictive models that leverage rich demographic information and detailed clinical histories.
+Classical approaches include exponential or Weibull models and the semi-parametric Cox proportional hazards model \citep{cox1972regression}, while in large-scale, high-dimensional settings more flexible machine-learning methods \citep{bertsimas2020machine}—including random survival forests \citep{Ishwaran2008}, deep neural networks \citep{katzman2018deepsurv}, and gradient-boosting models \citep{barnwal2022survival}—often provide more accurate risk stratification.